jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 ##Quotes

-The idea that the best way to fix HTML is to replace it with something else still pops up from time to time.

-Most of the successful versions of HTML have been "retro-specs", catching up to the world while simultaneously trying to nudge it in th right direction.

 HTML has never been pure, and all attempt to purify it have been spectacular failures, matched only by the attempts to replace it.

-The one's that win are the one's that ship.

-By some estimates, over 99% of HTML pages on the web today have at least one error in them.

 The canvas API grew over time, and the text functions we're added late in the game.
 Some browsers shipped with canvas support before the text API